halide/Halide/README.md

 ### MacOS and Linux

 Follow the above instructions to build LLVM or acquire a suitable binary release.
-Then create a separate build folder for Halide and run CMake, pointing it to your LLVM installation.
+Then change directory to the Halide repository and run:

 ```
-% mkdir Halide-build
-% cd Halide-build
-% cmake -DCMAKE_BUILD_TYPE=Release -DLLVM_DIR=/path/to/llvm-install/lib/cmake/llvm /path/to/Halide
+% cmake -DCMAKE_BUILD_TYPE=Release -DLLVM_DIR=$LLVM_ROOT/lib/cmake/llvm -S . -B build
-% cmake --build .
+% cmake --build build
 ```

-`LLVM_DIR` should be the folder in the LLVM installation or build tree that contains `LLVMConfig.cmake`.
-It is not required if you have a suitable system-wide version installed.
-If you have multiple system-wide versions installed, you can specify the version with `HALIDE_REQUIRE_LLVM_VERSION`.
+`LLVM_DIR` is the folder in the LLVM installation tree (do not use the build tree by mistake) that contains `LLVMConfig.cmake`.
+It is not required to set this variable if you have a suitable system-wide version installed.
+If you have multiple system-wide versions installed, you can specify the version with `Halide_REQUIRE_LLVM_VERSION`.
 Add `-G Ninja` if you prefer to build with the Ninja generator.

 ### Windows

-We recommend building with MSVC 2019, but MSVC 2017 is also supported.
-Be sure to install the CMake Individual Component in the Visual Studio 2019 installer.
+We suggest building with Visual Studio 2019.
+Your mileage may vary with earlier versions.
+Be sure to install the "C++ CMake tools for Windows" in the Visual Studio installer.
 For older versions of Visual Studio, do not install the CMake tools, but instead acquire CMake and Ninja from their respective project websites.

 These instructions start from the `D:` drive.
 We assume this git repo is cloned to `D:\Halide`.
 We also assume that your shell environment is set up correctly.